-Program Description Geothermal Heating and Cooling Incentive Geothermal heat pumps, water heaters.
-The rebate is \$250 per ton.
-Dual-Fuel Heating System Dual-Fuel System rebate is up to \$500/home.
-H 2 O Advantage Water Heater rebates ranging from \$200 - \$400.
-Home Advantage Loan Program Geothermal heat pumps, water heaters, heat pumps, air conditioners, caulking/weather-stripping, duct/air sealing, building insulation, windows, doors, custom/others pending approval.
-Max loan \$15,000.
+Program Description Earth Connect Geothermal Heat Pump Geothermal heat pump rebate of \$250 per ton.
+Dual-Fuel Heating System New Dual-Fuel Systems that replace gas heat qualify for rebates up to \$500/home.
+H 2 O Advantage Water Heater rebates ranging from \$200 - \$400 for new electric water heaters with a load management switch.
+Home Advantage Loan Program A low (5%) interest rate loan, up to \$15,000, for energy efficiency home improvements to existing homes.
+Measures with a high return will be prioritized.
+These include items such as infiltration improvement, duct work leakage, air flow improvement, insulation upgrades, and HVAC unit upgrades.
+Energy Advance Loan Loan to help finance energy improvements from storm doors to large appliances.
+Loans range from \$500 to \$10,000.
 Energy Audit A team of accredited auditors are available to help customers save money at their home or business at no cost.